Nayattu (2021 film): Reception

-Bardwaj Rangan of Film Companion wrote, "Nayattu is an object lesson on how to take a thriller template and subvert it, leaving the audience thinking that they've watched a hard-hitting social drama".
+Baradwaj Rangan of Film Companion wrote, "Nayattu is an object lesson on how to take a thriller template and subvert it, leaving the audience thinking that they've watched a hard-hitting social drama".
 S. R. Praveen of The Hindu wrote, "‘Nayattu’ is a convincing portrayal of the mercilessness of a faceless system, where the hunters could become hunted before they even realise it."
 Anna MM Vetticad of Firstpost gave 4/5 stars and said, "It did not seem possible that Malayalam cinema could throw up a gem to rival The Great Indian Kitchen this year, but it already has – Nayattu is it."
-Manoj Kumar R of Indian Express gave 3.5/5 stars and wrote, "This film is as much a thriller as it is the indictment of the failure of the public to be reasonable".
+Manoj Kumar R of The Indian Express gave 3.5/5 stars and wrote, "This film is as much a thriller as it is the indictment of the failure of the public to be reasonable".
 Anna Mathews of The Times of India gave 3.5/5 stars and wrote, "Nayattu is well worth a watch for the whole family, with its mix of police story, personal drama and message on our politics".